The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

 \textbf{Verification task:} Face verification is often applied in identity authentication system, which measures the similarity of face pairs.
 One presents his or her face and claims the enrolled identity in the gallery.
 Then, the system determines whether it accepts the person being the same one of the claimed identity by calculating the similarity between the presented face and the claimed face.
-In other words, given a pair of photos, the system compares the faces in the two photos to determine if they are the same identity.
 Thus, the verification task can be regarded as a one-to-one face matching process.
 The false accept rate (FAR) and true accept rate (TAR) are used to evaluate the verification performance.
 FAR is the fraction of impostor pairs with the similarity above the threshold, which can be calculated by $\frac{FA}{FA+TR}$; TAR represents the fraction of genuine pairs with the similarity above the threshold, which can be calculated by $\frac{TA}{TA+FR}$.
 Then, by varying the threshold, the ROC curve can be drawn by many operating points, each of which is determined by a pair of TAR vs. FAR.
-The ROC curve (with TAR value at selected FAR) and its AUC (~\textit{i.e.,} area under curve) are widely used to evaluate the performance for the face verification task.
+The ROC curve (with TAR value at selected FAR) and its AUC (\textit{i.e.,} area under curve) are widely used to evaluate the performance for the face verification task.

 \textbf{Identification task:} Face identification task determines whether a probe face belongs to a enrolled identity in the gallery set.
 To this end, the probe face needs to be compared with every person in the gallery set.
 Thus, the identification task can be also referred as one-to-$N$ face matching.